Vaalley/kohai-ui/README.md

 ## ✨ Features

+The backend for this application is available at [https://github.com/Vaalley/kohai](https://github.com/Vaalley/kohai).

 - Secure authentication and profile management
 - Activity history and contributions
 - Search through thousands of video games